You searched for "conservation areas"

 Buildings become dangerous for many reasons e.g. age, deterioration, settlement, impact by vehicles, explosion or fire damage.
 Other dangers can come from loose masonry or slates and unstable garden boundary walls.
 We operate an emergency service and officers are available 24 hours a day to deal with any situation which may arise.
 Working closely with the emergency services, the surveyor will act upon information received.

-Read more about "Dangerous structures and demolitions"...Members of the Beccles, Bungay and Halesworth communities will be able to chat with local stakeholders in new ‘pop along’ events beginning this week.
+Read more about "Local plans"...Members of the Beccles, Bungay and Halesworth communities will be able to chat with local stakeholders in new ‘pop along’ events beginning this week.

 Read more about "‘Pop along’ to new events in Beccles, Bungay and Halesworth"...Food business operators have a legal responsibility to respond to food incidents, for example by withdrawing or recalling food from sale or supply.
 A food incident may occur when food produced by a business does not meet food safety requirements.